wilsonliaows/docs/features/secondary-connectors.md

 * ServiceNow secondary
 * Slack secondary

-To use a secondary connector, simply build a recipe and look for the secondary connectors.
-The secondary behaves exactly the same as the primary.
+To use a secondary connector, select the secondary connector from the app picklist when choosing a trigger or action.
+The secondary connector has the same set of triggers and actions as the primary.

-**Note**: using a secondary connector counts as a serparate connection.
+**Note**: using a secondary connector counts as a separate connection.